Kenny2github/RecentChangesWebhooks/README.md

 ## Configuration
-`$wgRCWHookUrls` - an array containing the URLs of the web hooks to be triggered when a change has been made
+`$wgRCWHookUrls` - an array containing the URLs of the web hooks to be triggered when a change has been made `$wgRCWHookType` - either `realtime` or `job` to determine whether the webhook should be run synchronously with page edits or in a job